duncantmiller/redwoodpowerfund.com/src/_posts/2024-05-06-data-collection-methodologies-for-ai-driven-robotics.md

 - **Bimanual Coordination:** Utilizes two synchronized robotic arms to replicate complex human tasks, enhancing the dexterity and range of robotic actions.
 Enables a human operator to directly control both arms and the mobile base of the robot.
 Suitable for executing complex tasks.
 - **Cameras and Sensors:** Multiple cameras provide comprehensive visual feedback at a high frequency, capturing detailed visual and motion data during demonstrations which is essential for tasks requiring fine visual coordination.
 - **Complex Task Execution:** Capable of handling intricate tasks like cooking, cleaning, and navigation.
+- **Built in Joint Mapping** Since the operations are done directly by the robot arms and grippers, we can avoid the complex step of mapping sensor data to the robot joints and servos.
 - **Integration with Training Data:** Combines data from mobile and static ALOHA demonstrations for improved generalization and training efficiency.

 ### Data Collection Process
 - **Human Demonstrations:** Operators use this teleoperation system to perform finely controlled tasks, which are recorded in detail.
 - **Recording Data:** Captures both the physical motions and the visual data, providing a complete picture of each task.

-### Volume of Data Collected
-- **Sample Size and Time:** For each task, about 50 to 100 demonstrations are recorded, totaling around 10-20 minutes of active demonstration time per task.

-### Post-Training Capabilities
-- **Learned Skills:** Robots trained with data from ALOHA perform with precision in real-world applications, successfully executing tasks like threading cable ties, opening condiment cups, and even juggling ping pong balls with high success rates.
-- **Bimanual Manipulation:** Coordinating both arms simultaneously to perform tasks like cooking, cleaning, and object sorting.
-- **Navigation:** Moving the robot base in conjunction with arm movements, facilitating smooth navigation in complex environments.
-- **Long-Horizon Tasks:** Combining movement and manipulation skills to handle more intricate, sequential tasks such as tidying up spaces and loading objects.

-### Addressing Challenges
-- **Compounding Errors and Variability:** ALOHA addresses these common challenges in robotic training through innovative techniques like action chunking and the use of a conditional variational autoencoder, ensuring smooth operation and adaptability to task variations.
-- **Co-Training Approach:** Data from static ALOHA demonstrations, which include 825 examples of diverse manipulation tasks, is integrated into training alongside Mobile ALOHA data to improve generalization and data efficiency.
-- **Imitation Learning:** Behavior cloning is used to replicate human demonstrations.
-The system benefits from combining mobile and static data to learn long-horizon tasks such as cooking, cleaning, and navigating.

 ### Enhancing Robotic Training with Apple Vision Pro

 #### Advanced Sensory Capabilities
-In addition to more traditional data collections outlined above, we have also developed a data collection application for the Apple Vision Pro.
-The Vision Pro is equipped with state-of-the-art sensors including depth sensors, infrared illuminators, lidar scanners, and RGB cameras, offers unprecedented data collection capabilities.
+In addition to more traditional data collections outlined above, we have also developed a custom data collection app for the Apple Vision Pro.
+The Vision Pro is equipped with state-of-the-art sensors including depth sensors, infrared illuminators, lidar scanners, and RGB cameras.

+This offers unprecedented data collection capabilities in a low friction tool.
+Users can wear the Apple Vision Pro in pass through mode and perform the task as they usually do with their own hands, instead of using UMI grippers or a teleoperated robot to perform the task.
 This technology captures intricate environmental and interaction details, ideal for training AI-driven robots in complex tasks.

 #### Hand Tracking Technology
 Apple Vision Pro's hand tracking technology allows for the precise capture of human hand movements and gestures.
 This feature can be useful for capturing data used for teaching robots tasks requiring fine motor skills and intuitive human-robot interaction.